 This shooting drill aims at teaching players to advance as close to the post as possible so as to score consistently.
-Achieving this is made possible if players practice the technique and are able to balance on one foot as they make shots at net.
+Achieving this is made possible if players practice the technique and are able to balance on one foot as they make shots at the net.

 The drill just requires just one player, ball and post.
-To perform it it properly, the player stands as close as possible to the post and moves forward with one foot.
+To perform it properly, the player stands as close as possible to the post and moves forward with one foot.
 She then raises the other foot and uses the correct shooting technique to aim at goal.